openskynetwork/osky-sample/README.md

 This tool can be used to split one Avro file into an arbitrary number of smaller files without losing flight consistency.
 It can also be used to join multiple Avro files since it allows a arbitrary number of input as well as output files!

 Usage:
-  * `java -cp decoder.jar org.opensky.tools.AvroSplit -o outfile -n 5 sample.avro` -- splits sample.avro into 5 files called outfile1.avro, outfile2.avro, ...
+  * `java -cp tools-1.0-fat.jar org.opensky.tools.AvroSplit -o outfile -n 5 sample.avro` -- splits sample.avro into 5 files called outfile1.avro, outfile2.avro, ...
-  * `java -cp decoder.jar org.opensky.tools.AvroSplit -o outfile in1.avro in2.avro ...` -- joins input files to one avro file outfile1.avro
+  * `java -cp tools-1.0-fat.jar org.opensky.tools.AvroSplit -o outfile in1.avro in2.avro ...` -- joins input files to one avro file outfile1.avro